-Degrees - Our Degrees - Bachelor of IT Network Security
+Degrees Middle - IT - Network Security

-More information about this course
+More about this Degree

-Duration: 3 years full time or part time equivalent|
+|Duration||Bachelor - 3 years full time or part time equivalent|

-- NSW HSC (Higher School Certificate) or equivalent; OR
+- NSW HSC (Higher School Certificate) or equivalent

-- Recognised Tertiary Preparation Certificate; OR
+- Recognised Tertiary Preparation Certificate

-- Certificate IV level or higher vocational qualification; OR
+- Certificate IV level or higher vocational qualification

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution

-This course requires you to submit additional information with your application, including a short essay and interview.
+- Submit additional information with your application, including a short essay and interview.
 This additional information will be assessed to determine your suitability for entry, and where there are more applicants than study places available, will be used to rank your application.

-Note 1: You do not require an ATAR for entry into this course.
+- You do NOT require an ATAR for entry into this course

-Note 2: If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage.
+- If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage

-Full time students enrol in four subjects per semester, with face to face classes totalling approximately 16 hours per week.
+Full-time students enrol in four subjects per semester, with face to face classes totalling approximately 16 hours per week.
 Students are expected to undertake an equivalent amount of private study to maximise success in the course.

 A range of assessment methods are used across subjects in this course to allow students to demonstrate both practical skills and theoretical knowledge.
 Most subjects require the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to quizzes, practical exercises, case studies, journals, group activities and examinations.

-You can view the course structure and an overview of study requirements for each subject in the Bachelor of IT (Network Security) by downloading the Course Information Brochure.
+You can view the course structure and an overview of study requirements for each subject by downloading the Course Information Brochure.